2305sakake/Computational-Science/README.md

 # Computational Physics Projects
-This is a list of projects I have done to investigate topics in computational physics and simulate various physical phenomena.
+This is a list of projects I have done to simulate various physical phenomena and investigate topics in computational physics.
+Some projects, such as the Monte Carlo simulations, are not directly related to physics but I have still included them in this repository as they are still relavent technqiues in computational physics.
+Most projects are done on Python with a few exceptions done on MATLAB.